avg-cs-student/CPSC3220-public/README.md

   <ins>_How To_</ins>:
   - Clone this repository onto a linux x86 machine (tested on Joey machines)
   - Run ```./generate-image [-d <subdirectory-depth>] [-x <0|1>] [-r <0|1>] [-o <output-filename>]```
-  - Example ```./generate-image -d 2 -x 1 -r 0 -o myimage``` would generate an image named 'myimage.img' with at most 2 levels of nested subdirectories, deleted files allowed, no randomly deleted files (experimental feature)
+  - Example ```./generate-image -d 2 -x 1 -l 0 -o myimage``` would generate an image named 'myimage.img' with at most 2 levels of nested subdirectories, deleted files allowed, no large directories

 ## test-sctracer: